Stochastic Interpolants: A Unifying Framework for Flows and Diffusions: Stochastic interpolant framework

 \subsection{Likelihood control}

 In this section, we demonstrate that jointly minimizing the objective functions~\eqref{eq:obj:vv} and~\eqref{eq:obj:s} (or the losses~\eqref{eq:obj:v} and~\eqref{eq:obj:s}) controls the $\mathsf{KL}$-divergence from the target density $\rho_1$ to the model density $\hat{\rho}_1$.
 We focus on bounds involving the score, but we note that analogous results hold for learning the denoiser $\eta_z(t,x)$ defined in~\eqref{eq:denoiser} by the relation $\eta_z(t, x) = -s(t, x) / \gamma(t)$.
 The derivation is based on a simple and exact characterization of the $\mathsf{KL}$-divergence between two transport equations or two Fokker-Planck equations with different drifts.
 Remarkably, we find that the presence of a diffusive term determines whether or not it is sufficient to learn the drift to control $\mathsf{KL}$.
 This can be seen as a generalization of the result for score-based diffusion models described in~\cite{song2021mle} to arbitrary generative models described by ODEs or SDEs.
 The proofs of the statements in this section are provided in Appendix~\ref{app:proof:kl}.
+These proofs rely on manipulation of the time derivative of the $\mathsf{KL}$ divergence, which is a practice that has proven useful elsewhere in the literature \citep{vempala_wibisono_2019}.

 We first characterize the $\mathsf{KL}$ divergence between two densities transported by two different continuity equations but initialized from the same initial condition:

 \begin{restatable}{lemma}{kltransport} Let $\rho_0: \RR^d\rightarrow\RR_{\geq 0}$ denote a fixed base probability density function.
 Given two velocity fields $b_\ODE, \hat{b}_\ODE \in C^0([0,1], (C^1(\RR^d))^d)$, let the time-dependent densities $\rho: [0,1]\times \RR^d \to \RR_{\ge0}$ and $\hat \rho: [0,1]\times \RR^d \to \RR_{\ge0}$ denote the solutions to the transport equations